Autumn offers a chance to peep colorful foliage and explore outdoors before winter beckons us all inside.

 Cedar Point and Lake Erie Shores & Islands, Ohio

-My 8-year-old daughter and I rode Millennium Force, voted the best steel coaster in the world.
+My daughter and I rode Millennium Force, voted the best steel coaster in the world.
 It goes crazy high (up 300 feet) immediately upon take off, reaches speeds up to 93 mph and is insane fun.
 We couldn’t stop grinning.
 More tame options include Gemini, the racing coaster, and Cedar Downs, the derby carousel.
-Their HalloWeekends offers up haunted attractions to get you in the Halloween spirit.
+HalloWeekends offers up haunted attractions to get you in the Halloween spirit.

 Stay at beachfront Hotel Breakers, next to Cedar Point, and enjoy discount tickets to the park as well as early park entry.
 Surrounding Lake Erie Shores and Islands is a fun area to explore, especially Put-in-Bay, which you can visit via Miller Ferry.
 There, rent a golf cart or see the sites on a train tour.
 Families enjoy classic entertainment like mini golf, a butterfly house, cave tour and merry-go-round.
 Most Put-in-Bay attractions are open weekends through mid-October.

 Curious about goat yoga?
-Give it at try at Original Goat Yoga, Galena.
-Families are welcome, and it’s just as much about having fun, relaxing with animals as it is about stretching your body with yoga.
+Give it a try at Original Goat Yoga, Galena.
+Families are welcome, and it’s just as much about having fun relaxing with animals as it is about stretching your body with yoga.
 The goats are likely to jump on your back, lay on your mat and give you some snuggles.
 You can also take a hike with goats and bottle feed kids (baby goats) by a bonfire with Hoof It Goat Treks.

 South Haven, Michigan

-Farmers’ markets, microbreweries and the Kal Haven Trail are perfect to enjoy in the fall.
+Farmers markets, microbreweries and the Kal Haven Trail are perfect to enjoy in the fall.
 Bike or hike the 33.5-mile trail from South Haven to Kalamazoo, across bridges and through adorable small towns, where you’ll feel the friendliness and warmth of the season.
 You can also visit Harvest Moon Acres in Gobles, which has corn mazes and farm animals.